tyr898/wizardry-rpg/README.md

 # wizardry-rpg
-An RPG that I made in Gamemaker!
+A cool platformer RPG that I made using the Gamemaker languages!

 ![](GIF2.gif)